warren-bank/node-hls-downloader/README.md

 #### Features:

-* interactive cli
+* interactive command-line interface (CLI)
-  - prompts for URL of master manifest, if not given as an option
+  * prompts for URL of the master manifest
+    * when not given as a CLI option
-  - prompts for video resolution based on available video streams within master manifest
+  * prompts for video resolution
+    * when multiple video streams are available in the master manifest
+    * when not filtered by a CLI option
+  * prompts for audio stream
+    * when multiple are available in the group ID associated with the chosen video stream
+    * when not filtered by a CLI option
+  * prompts for subtitles stream
+    * when multiple are available in the group ID associated with the chosen video stream
+    * when not filtered by a CLI option
 * resulting file structure:
   ```bash
     |- video/